MetaMask/metamask-mobile/app/videos/README.md

 there's still chances that the raw video served from GitHub is used.
 Do not rename or remove the `app/videos/recovery-phrase.mp4` file until you are totally sure of what you do.

-:warning: Subtitles are moved in the bundled video branch but until 100% of apps in production are using the new bundled video, they are till served raw from GitHub repos main.
+:warning: Subtitles are moved in the bundled video branch but until 100% of apps in production are using the new bundled video, they are still served raw from GitHub repos main.
 Do not rename or remove the `app/videos/Subtitles` folder until you are totally sure of what you do.

 ## Video encoding